software-students-spring2025/1-specification-exercise-panic-at-the-kernel/README.md

 * As an NYU student, I want to donate meal swipes to the whole NYU community, so that others can get a meal if needed.

-* As a community-driven student, I want to see the amount of donations, so other students and I are more encouraged to make more donations to help others.
+* As a community-driven student, I want to see the amount of donations, so that other students and I are more encouraged to make more donations to help others.

-* As an NYU student, I want to see what food purchases I made, so I can control my budget in meal swipes and dining dollars.
+* As an NYU student, I want to see what food purchases I made, so that I can control my budget in meal swipes and dining dollars.

 ## Activity Diagrams